PaulRBerg/foundry-template/README.md

 For example, if you're interested in exploring Foundry in more detail, you should look at the [Foundry Book](https://book.getfoundry.sh/).
 In particular, you may be interested in reading the [Writing Tests](https://book.getfoundry.sh/forge/writing-tests.html) tutorial.

+### Upstream differences

+As mentioned above, this template is a fork with adjustments specific to the needs of Vac's smart contract service unit.
+These differences are:

+- Removal of [PRBTest](https://github.com/PaulRBerg/prb-test) In an attempt to keep dependence on third-party code low, we've decided to remove this library as a standard dependency of every project within Vac.
+If we do see a need for it, we might bring it back in the future.

 ### Sensible Defaults